-Modifications to Housing Element law adopted through SB 166 (2017), known as the "No Net Loss" provisions, require that the City maintain adequate capacity to accommodate the remaining unmet portion of its Regional Housing Needs Allocation (RHNA) target throughout the 8-year Housing Element planning period.
+Recent mModifications to Housing Element law adopted through SB 166 1333 (2017 8), known as the "No Net Loss" provisions, require that the City maintain adequate capacity to accommodate the remaining unmet portion of its Regional Housing Needs Allocation (RHNA) target for each of the income categories throughout the 8-year Housing Element planning period.
 Senate Bill 1333 (2018), effective on January 1, 2019, confirmed that the No Net Loss Law applies to all cities, including charter cities.

 New for the 6th and subsequent cycle Housing Elements, the City is required to identify housing capacity by income level.
-Therefore, the City must monitor housing production as the planning period progresses, and ensure that the Housing Element sites inventory continues to have housing capacity at all times to meet the RHNA target by income level.
-Furthermore, the City cannot adopt reductions in allowable residential densities for sites identified in the Suitable Sites Inventory through General Plan update/amendment or rezone, or approve development or building permits for sites identified in the inventory with fewer units or affordable to a different income category than identified as possible in the inventory, unless findings are made that the Housing Element's remaining sites have sufficient capacity to accommodate remaining unmet RHNA for each income level.
+Therefore, the City must also-monitor housing production as the planning period progresses, and ensure that the Housing Element sites inventory continues to have City does not reduce the housing capacity at all times to below what is needed to meet the its.
+RHNA target by income level.
+Furthermore, the City -cannot through either (1) adoption of adopt reductions in allowable residential densities for sites identified in the Suitable Sites Inventory through General Plan update/amendment or rezone, or approve approval of development or building permits for sites identified in the inventory with that authorize the construction or development of fewer units or affordable to a different income category -(by income level) than identified as possible in the inventory, unless findings are made that the Housing Element's remaining sites have sufficient capacity to accommodate remaining unmet RHNA for each income level.

-Within one year of adoption of the Housing Element, the City will expand upon and improve the ongoing "no-net-loss" efforts to develop a procedure to track and report on:
+Within one year of adoption of the Housing Element, Tthe City will expand upon and improve the ongoing "no-net-loss" efforts to develop a procedure to track and report on:

-- Projects proposed on sites identified for housing in the sites inventory; - Unit count and income/affordability assumed on parcels in the sites inventory; - Actual number of units permitted and constructed by income/affordability; - Net change in capacity and summary of remaining capacity by income level in meeting remaining RHNA; and
+• Projects proposed on sites identified for housing in the sites inventory;

+- Unit count and income/affordability assumed on parcels , particularly those included in the sites inventory; - Actual number of units permitted and -constructed achieved by and-income/affordability when parcels are developed; - Net change in capacity and summary of remaining capacity by income level in meeting remaining RHNA; and

 Accessory dwelling units are not assigned to specific sites but they are assumed to provide a portion of the City's RHNA allocation, including for affordable units.
-A related effort will be initiated to track production, intended use, and rents of new ADUs by use of surveys or other methods to determine if they are meeting production and affordability assumptions.
-This effort will be initiated within one year of adoption and conducted every other year
+A related effort will be initiated to track production, lintended use, and rents of new ADUs by use of surveys or other methods to determine if they are meeting production and affordability assumptions.
+This effort will be initiated within one year of adoption and conducted every other year.